plone/plone.portlets/plone/portlets/README.txt

   ...                    name='columns.right',
   ...                    factory=rootFolder['columns']['right'])

-We should now be able to get this via a provider: expression (these lines borrowed from ``zope.contentprovider``).
+We should now be able to get this via a provider: expression:

   >>> import os, tempfile
   >>> tempDir = tempfile.mkdtemp()